apache/directory-fortress-core/README.md

  * Tips for first-time users of Apache Fortress
  * SECTION 0.
 Prerequisites
  * SECTION 1.
 Options for testing Apache Fortress with an LDAP server.
  * SECTION 2.
-Instructions to pull Apache Fortress Core source code from Apache GIT
+Instructions for using Apache Fortress and ApacheDS LDAP server.
  * SECTION 3.
-Instructions to build software package.
+Instructions for using Apache Fortress and Symas OpenLDAP server.
  * SECTION 4.
-Instructions to configure SDK for target system.
+Instructions to pull Apache Fortress Core source code from Apache GIT
  * SECTION 5.
-Instructions for using Apache Fortress and ApacheDS LDAP server.
+Instructions to build software package.
  * SECTION 6.
-Instructions for using Apache Fortress and pre-existing or native OpenLDAP installation.
+Instructions for installing OpenLDAP.
  * SECTION 7.
-Instructions for using Apache Fortress and Symas OpenLDAP server.
+Instructions for using Apache Fortress with OpenLDAP.
  * SECTION 8.
 Instructions to integration test.
  * SECTION 9.
 Instructions to load policy data using maven fortress-load.
  * SECTION 10.
 Instructions to run the command line interpreter (CLI) utility.